lenamasek/lenamasek.github.io/_posts/2015-09-25-how-to-learn.markdown

 ### How to REALLY Learn a New Code Language

++ **Use quality tutorials & learning materials.** For Erick's particular situation with Javascript, [Savannah](http://twitter.com/savannahmillion) suggests [try.jquery.com](http://try.jquery.com), because "the exercises are always similar to what you see in the video, but different enough to where you still have to think about them."
+[Kunal Bhat](http://twitter.com/kunalbhat) shares [CodeSchool's Javascript path](http://www.codeschool.com/paths/javascript).
+Find tutorials and guides that will challenge you to apply your new knowledge in different ways – this will help your retention.

 + **Try making something small** Give yourself a small thing to make and see it through.
-The language will stick a lot more than just reading about it.
-[Kunal](http://twitter.com/kunalbhat) makes a simple Lorem Ipsum generator to start learning each new language.
-Check out his [GitHub repo](https://github.com/kunalbhat?tab=repositories) for those project and others.
-There’s no substitute for doing something simple over and over again to drive home your knowledge; small projects are a great way to do that.
+The language will stick a lot more when you put it into practice to make something you're proud of, rather than just reading about it.
+Find the right project that is both visually interesting to keep your attention, but not too complicated where you feel overwhelmed and avoid completing it.

 + **Break down the problem** Write out instructions as you learn.
+[Coleman Collins](http://twitter.com/COLEMANICEWATER) says that what helped him to learn JQ/JS was to "actually write out instructions or psuedo-code logic first."
 Organize your thoughts into: “How would I accomplish this task in code?” and then “What is the actual syntax and helper functions I need to remember to do this?”
 Try doing the first part without the documentation info available and then open them up for the second part.
 The language is really just a vehicle for accomplishing the components to a problem.
-Become aware of the types of things you’re able to do in that language.
+Become aware of the types of things you’re able to do in that language to build your understanding of how it works.

-+ **Find the right project.** Something that is both visually interesting to keep your attention, but not too complicated where you feel overwhelmed.
++ **Practice it over and over.** Kunal "likes to use the same problem as a starter" to learning a new language.
+He's made a simple Lorem Ipsum generator in [Ruby](https://github.com/kunalbhat/morel-ipsum), [JS](https://github.com/kunalbhat/morel-ipsum-js), and [Python](https://github.com/kunalbhat/morel-ipsum-python).
+There’s no substitute for doing something simple over and over again to drive home your knowledge.

 **Contributors to this wealth of knowledge:** *[Erick De La Rosa](http://twitter.com/eeedlr), [David Laskey](http://twitter.com/david_laskey), [Kunal Bhat](http://twitter.com/kunalbhat), [Savannah Million](http://twitter.com/savannahmillion), [Coleman Collins](http://twitter.com/COLEMANICEWATER), [Matt Soria](http://twitter.com/poopsplat).*

+* * *

-### Chicago Web Friends Slack
+### More info on the Chicago Web Friends Slack
 A few months ago, [Savannah](http://sava.nnah.rocks) set up a [Chicago Web Friends Slack](http://chicagofriends.website) group for Chicago web designers, developers, and anyone interested to talk and share knowledge.So many great tips/links/info/knowledge/jokes/memes are shared daily in that Slack, which is now a gathering place for almost 60 people of many different backgrounds and experiences with the web and otherwise.
 Some folks are senior back-end web developers, some are entry level front-end developers, some are corporate IT managers, some are designers of various disciplines looking to get more comfortable with web.
 Our common denominators are only *Chicago, web,* and *friends.*